 Cliche wedding theme?
 No thanks!
-David Atkinson from Silver Groves, a UK retailer of silver wedding gifts, spills on the beans on some really creative themes for your wedding.
+David Atkinson from Silver Groves, a UK retailer of silver wedding gifts, gives us some ideas for really creative themes for your wedding.

 Are you looking for wedding ideas for a special day that’s a little out of the ordinary?
 Something different from your family church followed by a hotel with a traditional colour scheme?
 Well, we’ve got you covered!

 We’ve created a list of ten alternative wedding themes, to help get you inspired to choose a wedding that’s perfect for you.

 Bohemian or boho wedding themes have exploded over the last few years.
 Based on self-expression and creativity, a boho wedding has an atmosphere of complete freedom.
 It’s best to utilise a bright colour palette with a kind of DIY decor theme.

 Your boho wedding will likely bring in aspects of nature.
 The venue will preferably be outdoors, out in the sunshine.
 The dress code is usually less formal than a traditional wedding, especially the wedding dress and accessories.
 Mismatched bridesmaids and ushers are popular choices, as well as live music.